 Zurich Airport Guide (ZRH)

-The largest international airport in Switzerland, Zurich Airport is located a short distance from Zurich, in the centre of the country.
+The largest international airport in Switzerland, Zurich Airport is located a short distance from Zurich, in the north of the country.
 Our Zurich Airport guide provides details on how to get to the airport, the terminal facilities and car parking availability, as well as recommended nearby accommodation options.

 The Service Centre is the main point of contact for all enquiries.
 Information desks are located in the arrivals halls, at car park 2 and in check-in area 2.
 FASTpoint terminals, located throughout the airport, provide airport maps, information on shops and restaurants, flight and train schedules, as well as a range of other services.